The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Pozole

-When I think of food in Mexico, the first dish that comes to my mind is this soup / stew.
-Found across the country, it’s typical of the Distrito Federal, Guerrero, Jalisco and Morelos.
-It’s made with large chunks of meat (usually pork) whole corn, lettuce, sliced radish, chopped onion, served with dry oregano or chili peppers.
+It’s made with large chunks of meat (usually pork), whole corn, lettuce, sliced radish, and chopped onion and served with dry oregano or chili peppers.
 There is a vegan version made with zucchini flowers and mushrooms.

 Quesadillas